HIPAA – the Health Insurance Portability and Accountability Act

 Failure to comply with HIPAA regulations can result in substantial fines being issued and/or criminal charges and civil action lawsuits being filed should a breach of PHI occur.

 There are three parts of compliance; Technical, Physical and Administrative safeguards.
-Check out the steps that E-Complish takes to maintain HIPAA compliance.
+Check out the steps that E-Complish takes to maintain HIPPA compliance.

 The Technical Safeguards concern the technology that is used to protect PHI and provide access to the data.
 The only requirement is that PHI must be encoded to NIST standards once it travels beyond an organization´s servers.
 This is a requirement so that any breach of confidential patient data renders the data incomprehensible, undecipherable and unusable.
 Below is a listing of requirements:

 Assign a centrally exclusive username and PIN code for each user.

 This is essential in order to comply with HIPPA regulations as it confirms whether PHI has been altered or destroyed in an unlawful manner.

 This standard relates to the procedures used by authorized users, which must have the functionality to encrypt messages when they are sent beyond an internal firewalled server, and decrypt those messages when they are received.

 - Maintain activity audit controls:

 The audit controls are required to register attempted access to PHI and record what is done with that data once it has been accessed.